Common questions & concerns

 All you need is a positive attitude, a towel and a reusable swim diaper if your child is working on potty training.
-Finis is a great brand.
-They have elastic on the top and legs.
-I have them if you don't have time to get one before you get here.
+Finis is a great brand because they have elastic on the top and legs.
+I have them if you don't have time to get one.

 How long are classes?

-Classes are ½ hour long, give or take 5 or 10 minutes.
-The physical and psychological progress of each day determines when the lesson is over.
-They can get tired, be on the verge of a big discovery, or just be having a lot of fun, but lessons are based on ½ hour time slots.
+Classes are based on ½ hour time slots.
+The physical and psychological progress of each day can alter that by 5 minutes or so.
+Kids can get tired, be on the verge of a big discovery, or just be having a lot of fun, but lessons are based on ½ hour time slots.